coogie/oscailte/README.md

 ### Modifying the Image and Related Text on Homepage
 #### Modifying image
-By default, Oscailte uses `cliffs_of_moher.jpg` in `source/images` directory.
-For changing it you can add your own image to `images` directroy and edit the following file
+By default, Oscailte uses `cliffs_of_moher.jpg` in the `source/images` directory.
+If you wish to change it, you can add your own image to the `source/images` directory and then edit the following file
 * source/_includes/site/hero_unit.html

 and replace `cliffs_of_moher.jpg` with your own image.

 #### Modifying text
-For modifying text, replace the default
+For modifying the text, you can replace the following with your preferred text, or remove it entirely:

 ``` html
 Cliffs of Moher, by <a href="http://www.flickr.com/photos/alfarese/2780612581/" target="_blank">Alessandro Farese</a> <a href="http://creativecommons.org/licenses/by-nc-nd/2.0/deed.en" target="_blank" class="licence"><small>(by-nc-nd)</small></a>

 ```
-with your preferred text.